 - An overview of the strategies that build awareness and participation in future Main Street efforts

 The Main Street Training Series is offered at no-cost in Select and Master Level Main Street communities across the state.
 The Main Street Training Series is a day long seminar that includes 2 training sessions: “Main Street Basics” and “Main Street In Practice” and a panel discussion with the local Main Street Program.
 The training is offered three times annually.
 Communities that attend both trainings will learn the fundamentals of establishing a local Main Street Program and will be able to decide if Main Street is right for their community.

 Communities interested in continuing to participate in the Michigan Main Street Program and reach the Associate Level will need to complete the following activities:

-- Develop a communiciations plan following the Main Street Basics Training
+- Develop a communications plan following the Main Street Basics Training

 - Develop a fund development plan following the Main Street In Practice Training

 A community will officially be recognized as an Associate Level Main Street Community once they have participated in the Main Street Training Series and have developed their communications and fund development plans.
 A community has up to three years to participate as an Associate Level community working to implement their plans and apply to the Select Level.
 Communities interested in applying for the Select Level will need to complete the following activities prior to application.